Fluticasone Nasal SprayPronunciation

 It is necessary to prime the pump before first use or after a period of non-use (1 week or more).
 After initial priming (6 actuations), each actuation delivers 50 mcg of fluticasone propionate in 100 mg of formulation through the nasal adapter.
 Each 16 g bottle of Fluticasone Propionate Nasal Spray USP provides 120 metered sprays.
 After 120 metered sprays, the amount of fluticasone propionate delivered per actuation may not be consistent and the unit should be discarded.

 Mechanism of Action

-The precise mechanism through which fluticasone propionate affects allergic rhinitis symptoms is not known.
-Corticosteroids have been shown to have a wide range of effects on multiple cell types (e.g., mast cells, eosinophils, neutrophils, macrophages, and lymphocytes) and mediators (e.g., histamine, eicosanoids, leukotrienes, and cytokines) involved in inflammation.
-In 7 trials in adults, Fluticasone Propionate Nasal Spray, USP has decreased nasal mucosal eosinophils in 66% (35% for placebo) of patients and basophils in 39% (28% for placebo) of patients.
+The precise mechanism through which fluticasone propionate affects rhinitis symptoms is not known.
+Corticosteroids have been shown to have a wide range of effects on multiple cell types (e.g., mast cells, eosinophils, neutrophils, macrophages, lymphocytes) and mediators (e.g., histamine, eicosanoids, leukotrienes, cytokines) involved in inflammation.
+In 7 trials in adults, fluticasone propionate nasal spray has decreased nasal mucosal eosinophils in 66% of patients (35% for placebo) and basophils in 39% of patients (28% for placebo).
 The direct relationship of these findings to long-term symptom relief is not known.